pecen/myFlatLightLogin/README.md

 For a comparison, open this solution in conjunction with the tutorial solution and run the two applications.

-Also, this is an ongoing development so the look will probably change more and more over time depending on how much time is spent on this project.
+Also, this is an ongoing development so the look will probably change over time depending on how much time is spent on this project.

 **Note:** With the change to a PasswordBox I had to do a few modifications to get the same behavior as the TextBox, since a PasswordBox differs a lot from a TextBox.
 For instance the propterty Text's equivalence in a PasswordBox is the properties Password or SecurePassword, which are not DependencyProperties and thus we cannot use Bindings here and you won't get any change notification for them.
 According to Microsoft this is because of security reasons.
 One workaround is that you can either add an Extension Method where you implement a few DP's to enable binding, or you can add a Behavior class and use Microsoft.Interactive.Behaviors.
 For simplicity I added an ExtensionMethod class, PasswordBoxExtensions.cs, but I have also included a Behavior class just to demonstrate.
 I'm sure there are other ways as well to go here.